armory/docs/content/en/armory-enterprise/armory-admin/auth-okta-configure.md

             serviceAddress: https://<gate-URL>     # The address of the Gate server that will be accesible by the SAML identity provider.
 This should be the full URL, including port, e.g. https://gate.org.com:8084/.
 If deployed behind a load balancer, this would be the laod balancer's address.
 ```

-Create the kubernetes secret holding the spinnaker secrets:
+Create the Kubernetes secret holding the Spinnaker secrets:

 ```bash
 kubectl -n <spinnaker namespace> create secret generic spin-secrets \